linkdotnet/linkdotnet/README.md

 Welcome to my public page.
 I am a software engineer based in zurich.
 I am most interested in new technologies.
-Also find my on [stackoverflow](https://stackoverflow.com/users/1892523/link).
+Also find me on [stackoverflow](https://stackoverflow.com/users/1892523/link).

 <!--